 This form is for New student organizations only.

 Also, you must submit a constitution/ by-law with this form.

 Name of Student Organization

 Purpose of Student Organization:

 Objectives:

 Faculty/Staff Adviser:

 Adviser email/phone

+March archire Oritaria

 Membership Criteria

-N

 Number of Enrolled Student Members

 President's Name

 President's email/phone

 Vice President's Name

+VISC 1 TOSIGORICO TRAINO 1

 Vice President email/phone

-Our organization will not: Advocate with in citement or engage in behavior which is contrary to Shorter

-al law.
-Limit membership based on race, religion, national

-origin, handicap, or sex (unless exempt fro

-origin, narialoup, or ook (ariless exempt ne m rao m rogalationo).

-159 P a g e Shorter College Student Academic Catalog
+164 Page Shorter College Student Academic Catalog

-Last Annually Revised May 2018
+Last Annually Revised May 2019

-Organizations Roster: Must have a MINIMUM of 5-member names.
-Please list email addresses for all student members

-CONTINUING AN EXISITING STUDENT ORGANIZATION

-Student Organization Registration and Update Form

-This form is for existing student organizations only.
-Also, you must submit a constitution/ by-law with this form.

-Date

-Name of Student Organization

-Type of Organization

-Number of Enrolled Students

-Members

-Name of Advisor

-Advisor's phone & email

-List of all officers

-(include name, email and phone)

-VOLUNTARY DISSOLUTION OF AN EXISITING STUDENT ORGANIZATION

-- A. The advisor must submit a letter to the Coordinator of Student Activities, which a minimum should include the following: - a.
-Name of Organization - b.
-Number of enrolled students - c.
-List of all officers - d.
-Reason for dissolution (timeframe, if applicable) - B. Upon receipt, the Coordinator of Student Activities will form an ad-hoc committee (of various faculty, staff and students), to review the request.
-The advisor will be notified of the committee's decision.
+ncitement or engage in behavior which is contrary to Shorter ral law.
+Limit membership based on race, religion, national origin, handicap, or sex (unless exempt from Title IX Regulations).
+Organizations Ros all student membe NIMUM of 5-member names.
+Please list email addresses for CONTINUING AN EXISITING S STUDENT ORGANIZATION on Registration and Update Form izations only.
+Also, you must submit a constitution/ by-law Date Ourselestion Name of Student Type of Organiza Number of Enroll Members Name of Advisor Advisor's phone & email List of all officers (include name, er mail and phone) VOLUNTARY I DISSOLUTION C F AN EXISITING STUDENT ORGANIZATION A. The advisor include the to the Coordinator of Student Activities, which a minimum should a.
+Na me of Organization b.
+Nu mber of enrolled stude ents c.
+Lis t of all officers d.
+Reason for dissolution (timeframe, if applicable) • Student Activities will form an ad-hoc committee (of various riew the request.
+The advisor will be notified of the committee's 165 P a g e Last Annually Revised May 2019 Shorter College Student Academic Catalog